 Mediation provides couples a safe confidential place to discuss and resolve conflict leading to an equitable settlement.
 The mediator is an impartial neutral encouraging parties to use open and honest communication to resolve conflict.
-Meditation can be used for divorce, custody and support, alimony, paternity actions, and modifications.
-If your divorce involves only the division of assets and liabilities and no children, or emancipated children, meditation is the least expensive, time saving and most amicable way to divorce.
+Mediation can be used for divorce, custody and support, alimony, paternity actions, and modifications.
+If your divorce involves only the division of assets and liabilities and no children, or emancipated children, mediation is the least expensive, time saving and most amicable way to divorce.
 Keep the money you have saved for yourselves rather than spending large retainers for two attorneys.
 This does not mean that you can’t or won’t consult with an attorney as needed throughout the process or to review the drafted Agreement, but if you choose to use a mediator, you are not required to have a lawyer.

 If you also have children, you and your spouse can create an equitable settlement that works for both of you and discuss co-parenting options that work for your family.
-Meditation allows you to create your own parenting schedule, taking into consideration the particular needs of your children and your lives.
-In meditation, you will divide your assets and liabilities equitably, determine the amount of financial support for your children and maintain a positive healthy relationship with your children through cooperative co-parenting.
+Mediation allows you to create your own parenting schedule, taking into consideration the particular needs of your children and your lives.
+In mediation, you will divide your assets and liabilities equitably, determine the amount of financial support for your children and maintain a positive healthy relationship with your children through cooperative co-parenting.

 When Should I Use Mediation?